JuliaData/DataFrames.jl/docs/src/index.md

 ## What is DataFrames.jl?

-DataFrames.jl provides a lightweight set of tools for working with tabular data in Julia.
+DataFrames.jl provides a set of tools for working with tabular data in Julia.
 Its design and functionality are similar to those of [pandas](https://pandas.pydata.org/)
 (in Python) and `data.frame` (in R), making it a great general purpose data science tool, especially for those coming to Julia from R or Python.

-DataFrames plays a central role in the Julia Data ecosystem, and has tight integrations with a range of different libraries.
-DataFrames isn't the best tool for everyone working with tabular data --- as noted below, there are some other great libraries for certain use-cases --- but it provides great data wrangling functionality through a familiar interface.
+DataFrames.jl plays a central role in the Julia Data ecosystem, and has tight integrations with a range of different libraries.
+DataFrames.jl isn't the only tool for working with tabular data in Julia --- as noted below, there are some other great libraries for certain use-cases --- but it provides great data wrangling functionality through a familiar interface.

-## DataFrames and the Julia Data Ecosystem
+## DataFrames.jl and the Julia Data Ecosystem

 The Julia data ecosystem can be a difficult space for new users to navigate, in part because the Julia ecosystem tends to distribute functionality across